 Ms. Robbins and attorneys within the firm represent developers, as well as affordable housing advocates, in towns including, Westford, Littleton, Groton, Concord, Hopedale, Clinton, Dracut and Tyngsboro.

 Senior Vice President, Eastern Bank

-Rob Moodie is a Senior Vice President and Team Leader for the commercial banking division of Eastern Bank in Boston.
-Rob has 25+ years of commercial banking experience, and joined Eastern Bank in 1999.
+Rob Moodie is a Senior Vice President and Regional Group Leader for the commercial banking division of Eastern Bank.
+Rob has 30 years of commercial banking experience, and joined Eastern Bank in 1999.
 He previously held commercial banking positions with Fleet Bank and the First National Bank of Boston.
 Rob holds a BA degree from the University of Massachusetts, Amherst, and an MBA from Boston College.
-In addition to serving on the board of the Habitat for Humanity of Greater Lowell, Rob also serves on the board of The Lowell Development & Financial Corporation (LDFC), a non-profit development corporation which offers low-interest loans as an incentive to invest in commercial and housing development within the City of Lowell.
+In addition to serving on the board of the Habitat for Humanity of Greater Lowell, Rob also previously served on the board of The Lowell Development & Financial Corporation (LDFC), a non-profit development corporation which offers low-interest loans as an incentive to invest in commercial and housing development within the City of Lowell.
 Rob is married with three children and lives in Littleton.

 Peter Mullin, Secretary